justinsola/justinsola.github.io/index.markdown

   <meta name="theme-color" content="#ffffff">
 </head>

+I am an incoming assistant professor at UNC-Chapel Hill, jointly appointed in [Sociology](https://sociology.unc.edu/) and the [School of Data Science and Society](https://datascience.unc.edu/).

 I research gun ownership and how the criminal justice system interacts with inequality.
 I use preregistered experiments (forced-choice conjoint and vignette), machine learning, longitudinal designs (smartphone-delivered surveys), semi-structured interviews, participant observation, and topic modeling.
 I teach methods and how to critically analyze crime policy (<b><a href="./files/Fall_2022_C126_Syllabus.pdf">syllabus</a></b>).

 My active projects include: